darragh3277/react_panel/README.md

-##Project aim
+## Project aim

-The aim of this project is provide a simple admin panel template using react and bootstrap.
+Provide a barebones admin panel template using react and bootstrap